JeremySCook/3DP-Items/2020-cap/README.md

 cap for 2020 extrusion

-R5 is slightly easier to insert
+R5 is slightly easier to insert than 2020-cap